WilkinGames/deadswitch3-mp-custom/README.md

 #### Port

-Specified the desired port by setting the `port` value.
+Specify the desired port by setting the `port` value.
 The default is `8081`.

 #### Ban Players